galaxyproject/training-material/topics/variant-analysis/tutorials/dunovo/tutorial.md

 >    - *"Select input type"*: `SRR Accession`
 >    - *"Accession"*: `SRR1799908`
 >    - In *"Advanced options"* (click to expand section):
->      - *"Select how to split the spots"*:
+>      - In *"Select how to split the spots"*, check:
 >        - {% icon param-check %} `--split-3: write properly paired biological reads into different files and single reads in another file`
 >
 >    > ### {% icon comment %} Nothing happening?
->    > It may seem as though nothing is happening at this point, but fear not, Galaxy is working in your background to fetch the files.
+>    > It may seem as though nothing is happening at this point, but fear not, Galaxy is working in the background to fetch your files.
->    > Since Galaxy cannot know how many files to expect for a given accession number, no history items are made until the download as completed.
+>    > Since Galaxy cannot know how many files to expect for a given accession number, no history items are made until the download has completed.
 >    >
->    > Please be patient, maybe grab a cup of tea, your files should show up in your history in 5-10 minutes.
+>    > Please be patient, maybe grab a cup of tea, your files should show up in your history in 5-10 minutes (you may need to click the refresh button {% icon galaxy-refresh %} at the top of your history).
 >    {: .comment}
 >
-> 2. Run {% tool [FastQC](toolshed.g2.bx.psu.edu/repos/devteam/fastqc/fastqc/0.72+galaxy1) %} on the paired-end dataset collection with the following parameters
+> 2. Run {% tool [FastQC](toolshed.g2.bx.psu.edu/repos/devteam/fastqc/fastqc/0.72+galaxy1) %} with the following parameters
->    - {% icon param-collection %} *"Short read data from your current history"*: select the pair-end dataset collection produced by **Faster Download** {% icon tool %}
+>    - {% icon param-collection %} *"Short read data from your current history"*: `pair-end data` output from **Faster Download** {% icon tool %}
 >
 >    > ### {% icon comment %} Tool outputs
->    > The first step created a dataset pair in our Galaxy history with one dataset containing the forward reads and one containing the reverse reads.
+>    > The first step created a *dataset pair* in our Galaxy history with one sub-dataset containing the forward reads and one containing the reverse reads.
 The tool produced three additional datasets which you are welcome to explore, although we don't need them for the rest of the tutorial.
 > We then evaluated the quality of the data by running FastQC on the datasets.
-You can read about using {% icon tool %} **FastQC** [here]({{ site.baseurl }}/topics/sequence-analysis/tutorials/quality-control/tutorial.html#assess-the-read-quality).
+You can read about using {% icon tool %} **FastQC** in our [dedicated  tutorial]({{ site.baseurl }}/topics/sequence-analysis/tutorials/quality-control/tutorial.html#assess-the-read-quality).
 >    {: .comment}
 {: .hands_on}

-This gave us the following plots:
+View the webpage output from FastQC.
+This gave us the following quality plots:

 ![Quality scores across all bases: foward](../../images/abl1-f-qc.png)
 ![Quality scores across all bases: reverse](../../images/abl1-r-qc.png "FastQC assessment of the quality of the raw reads.
 These data are of excellent quality and no additional processing is required before we start the actual analysis.
 Top: Forward reads.
 Bottom: Reverse reads.")